-- ·an annual plan,
+- · an annual plan,

 - · an annual review, and

-- •an end result reported on the university-wide scale of 4=exemplary, 3=professional, 2=needs improvement and 1=unacceptable.
+- an end result reported on the university-wide scale of 4=exemplary, 3=professional, 2=needs improvement and 1=unacceptable.

-If no evaluation process is in place, or if the existing process cannot be adapted to the four-point criteria a data gathering method will have to be devised.
+If no evaluation process is in place, or if the existing process cannot be adapted to the four-point criteria see the example evaluation starting on page 7 as a suggested data gathering method.

 3. At the end of the year (December) the ratings in each role will be collapsed into an Overall Composite Rating (OCR) with the individual role ratings being weighted according to the role percentages agreed upon in the annual plan.
+See examples.